 Sideways movie cast and crew information via the AFI Catalog website and other sources.

 Thomas Haden Church, Paul Giamatti, and Virginia Madsen Sideways movie images: Fox Searchlight.

-“Sideways Movie: Days of Wine & Losers in Alexander Payne’s Overeager Crowd-Pleaser” last updated in December 2020.
+“Sideways Movie (2004) Review: Days of Wine & Losers in Overeager Crowd Pleaser” last updated in March 2021.